jjvsiah/jjvsiah/README.md

 # What I'm Up To 🌸
 Currently working on creating a new algorithm for our social platform [u N i ](https://officialuniapp.netlify.app/)for university students.
 Using a machine learning algorithm to pair up students.
 Moving past the swiping interface common in these apps

+Launching the [OLIM](https://olim.com.au/) [app](https://dev.olim.com.au/) which connects up and coming athletes to their role models + elite athletes

 ## ♡ Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jasiah-haque-85bb49217/)